 Pitigliano’s extensive heritage is a source of pride for the locals.
 Vestiges of its prehistoric founding are evident in the tombs and caves along its city wall and at the nearby Etruscan necropolis of Poggio Buco and the Vie Cave (a network of deep rock-cut passages that connected Etruscan settlements and necropolis in this region).

-Remnants of early Roman colonization are apparent in its early name, Petilia Gens (or according to legend, it merged the names from two Romans who founded the city: Petilio and Celiano).
+Remnants of early Roman colonization are apparent in its early name, Petilia Gens (or according to legend, it merged the names of two Romans who founded the city: Petilio and Celiano).
 During the Middle Ages, Pitigliano was ruled by the Aldobrandeschi family, and the Renaissance era lent its splendor under the governance of the noble Orsini family and the powerful Medici dynasty.

 Centuries of being under the control of these rulers are evident by the impressive architecture they left behind.
 The Orsini fortress was built to defend the town, and along with Palazzo Orsini, they are now museums.
-The Medici Aqueduct that was used to transport water into the center of town has become the symbol of Pitigliano.
+The Medici Aqueduct which was used to transport water into the center of town has become the symbol of Pitigliano.

-The centuries-old medieval houses, inviting squares, and narrow winding lanes built wide enough for the passage of carts plunge you back in the medieval era of the lords, dukes, and counts that ruled this town and walked along these same ancient streets.
+The centuries-old medieval houses, inviting squares, and narrow winding lanes built wide enough for the passage of carts plunge you back into the medieval era of the lords, dukes, and counts that ruled this town and walked along these same ancient streets.

-Pitigliano is also known as Little Jerusalem (Piccola Gerusalemme) after the large Jewish population that settled here during the 15th century primarily made up of people escaping persecutions in Rome during the Counter-reformation.
+Pitigliano is also known as Little Jerusalem (Piccola Gerusalemme) after the large Jewish population that settled here during the 15th century primarily made up of people escaping persecution in Rome during the Counter-reformation.
 The Jews of Pitigliano transformed one of the caves into a Passover matzoh bakery, the “forno delle azzime”.
 With the help of their Christian neighbors, they also escaped Nazi captures.

 Pitigliano has a Jewish ghetto on Via Zuccarelli that includes a restored 16th-century Synagogue open to the public for worship and visits.